How hard is a master’s compared to a bachelor’s degree?

-Bachelor’s degree vs. master’s degree
+Bachelor’s degree vs master’s degree

-Whereas a bachelor’s degree creates the foundation of knowledge needed to succeed, a master’s degree elevates this further.
+While a bachelor’s degree creates the foundation of knowledge needed to succeed, a master’s degree elevates this further.

 Undergraduate study often encompasses a large field of study from business to communications and beyond, while postgraduate options can be specialised and targeted to an individual’s needs and niche interests.
 Building on the coursework of a bachelor’s degree, a master’s or graduate certificate takes study to the next level, concentrating on how to use these skills in the workplace and beyond.